 - Please note: you must be at least 18 years old when you enrol and, to benefit fully from your studies, we advise that you can read, write and speak English fluently.
 If you feel that you need to improve your written or oral skills in English, we recommend that you enrol on one of our English language Short Courses.

 - Find out more about our modular Certificates of Higher Education.

 Entry requirements for programme Certificates of Higher Education

 - Like undergraduate degree programmes, these awards require you to complete an application form for entry to the whole programme.

-- You apply directly to Birkbeck, following the same procedures as for Foundation Degrees and BA/BSc/LLB degrees.
+- You apply directly to Birkbeck, following our part-time application procedure.

 Entry requirements for Foundation Degree programmes